Ionian Islands Greece- Island Hopping, Routes, Itineraries & Beaches

 But you will undoubtedly find more.
 In fact, the island features some of the most beautiful landscapes in the Ionian, with unique hilltop settlements, lonely chapels, historic monasteries, fantastic hiking paths, woods, and more.

 The island’s capital, Zakynthos Town, offers unique monuments to visit, interesting museums, and more.
-Also conquered by the Venetians, the Italians have left an unforgettable mark in the local cuisine and architecture.
+Also conquered by the Venetians, the Italians have left an unforgettable mark on the local cuisine and architecture.
 Big enough to be a destination of its own, Zakynthos can be easily reached from Italy and some of the other Ionian Greek islands.

 Best Beaches In Zakynthos